Get Started Now

 Keep these three tips in mind when emailing college coaches:

-Insider tip: Turn on your “read receipt” function on in NCSA Message Center to see if a coach has opened your email.
+Turn your “read receipt” function on in NCSA Message Center to see if a coach has opened your email.
 This feature is helpful for athletes who are too young to be contacted by a coach yet.
 Read receipts will let you know if a coach has opened your email, so you can follow up accordingly.

 3 things to do before emailing a college coach